The battery you can eat

 The intention is not to revolutionize the culinary art.
 The objective is medical.
 In fact, there is a genuine area of research called, for lack of a better term, “edible electronics.” edible electronics) that attempts to produce devices exclusively from ingredients that are part of a normal diet or from food additives.

-In theory, such devices could be used to diagnose gastrointestinal disorders without having to introduce a probe.
-They could also be used to analyze the quality of (real) food ingested.
+In theory, such devices might be used to diagnose gastrointestinal disorders without having to introduce a probe.
+They might also be used to analyze the quality of (real) food ingested.
 Some breakthroughs have been reported in recent years.
 For example, a Californian team designed in 2017 an “electrochemical detector” capable of detecting certain specific molecules (uric acid, ascorbic acid, acetaminophen).
 A team of four institutions from China and the United States, in 2017and another from Italy in 2022have developed devices capable of communicating with each other.

 The feasibility of “edible” devices therefore no longer needs to be demonstrated.
 But the difficulty so far has been their energy source: without batteries, they have too limited a lifespan to be medically more useful than so-called invasive techniques, such as the probes used for colonoscopy.